Skip to content

 Prerequisites

-Algorand provides a Docker instance for setting up a node or private network, which can be used to get started developing.
-You can find more information about setting up a development environment in this section.
+Algorand provides a docker instance for setting up a node, which can be used to get started developing quickly.
 To install and use this instance, follow these instructions.

 git clone https://github.com/algorand/sandbox.git